scala/scala3/docs/docs/contributing/backend.md

 > https://github.com/lampepfl/scala/tree/sharing-backend

-The dotty source tree contains a git submodule in the directory [scala-backend](https://github.com/lampepfl/dotty/tree/master/scala-backend) that points to this fork.
+The Dotty source tree contains a git submodule in the directory [scala-backend](https://github.com/lampepfl/dotty/tree/master/scala-backend) that points to this fork.
 We do not compile every file in this submodule, instead we add the subset of files we need to the dotty-compiler project in the